 Variable/assumption Impact on balance sheet?
 Comments Asset returns Asset returns for a typical LGPS fund have been higher than the discount rate assumed at the previous accounting date which will improve the balance sheet position.
 Please note that actual returns will vary between different LGPS funds.
 Discount rate Discount rates have increased for most employers which will improve the balance sheet position.
-Inflation Future inflation assumptions have decreased slightly for most employers which will improve the balance sheet position.
-Allowance for inflation experience The 2024 pension increase at 6.7% is higher than the long-term average assumed.
-However, most employers will have made an allowance for observed inflation up to March 2023 at the previous accounting date.
-Inflation observed to December 2023 has been broadly in line with the long-term assumption.
-Therefore, we expect the experience to be fairly neutral for most employers.
-Mortality We intend to update our mortality assumptions to adopt the 2022 Continuous Mortality Investigation (CMI) 2022 core projections model.
+Inflation $ \longleftrightarrow $ Future inflation assumptions have remained relatively unchanged.
+Some employers may see a small worsening of the balance sheet position.
+Allowance for inflation experience CPI inflation observed between March 2024 and December 2024 has been lower than the rate of CPI inflation assumed over the same period.
+For employers who allowed for observed inflation up to the previous accounting date, allowing for observed inflation up to the current date is likely to improve the balance sheet position.
+Mortality We intend to update our mortality assumptions to adopt the 2023 Continuous Mortality Investigation (CMI) 2023 core projections model.
 The impact of this will be a further small reduction to life expectancies and improvement in the balance sheet position.
-For employers participating in Scottish LGPS funds we will allow for the updated assumptions of the 2023 actuarial valuation so may see an additional impact on their balance sheet position.
 Overall Overall, we expect the balance sheet position to improve compared with last year.